Kipama/Modern_Minecarts/README.md

 Features
 ---
-### Faster Rails:
+### Copper Rails:

-Constructed from Copper, these rails propel minecarts at double the speed of powered rails.
+These rails are twice as fast as powered rails.

-However, beware of oxidation, which causes them to lose power over time.
+However, oxidation causes them to become slower over time.

-Craft them using the new smithing template discovered in mineshafts and occasionally in villages.
+They are crafted using a copper smithing template discovered in mineshafts and villages.

 ---
-### Connecting Minecarts:
+### Chaining Minecarts:

 Link minecarts together using chains to transport multiple entities or large quantities of items simultaneously.

-Connects hopper minecarts to chest minecarts to join their inventories and load and unload chest minecarts automatically.
+Connected hopper minecarts and chest minecarts join their inventories making loading and unloading trains easier.

-Furnace minecarts can pull chained minecarts, and can draw fuel directly from attached minecarts' inventories.
+Furnace minecarts can pull chained minecarts, and draw fuel directly from attached minecarts' inventories.
+They also have a new UI and can burn any kind of fuel.

 ---
 ### Other Rail blocks: